-FEDERAL DIRECT STAFFORD LOAN
+FEDERAL DIRECT STAFFORD LOANS

-A low interest educational loan of up to \$5,500 per year (no more than \$3,500 can be subsidized) for freshmen and \$6,500 per year (no more than \$4,500 can be subsidized) for sophomores.
-(Independent students can borrow up to an additional \$4,000 in unsubsidized loan, if needed).
-Repayment does not begin until six months after the borrower ceases at least half-time enrollment.
-If subsidized, interest does not accrue until the borrower ceases to be at least a half-time student.
-If unsubsidized, interest accrues from the time the loan is disbursed until it is paid in full.
-New borrowers on or after July 1, 2013 lose the loan subsidy when the student has received subsidized loans for 150% of the published time of the student's academic program.
+First year dependent students may borrow up to \$5,500 in Federal Direct Stafford Loans, with a subsidized limit of \$3,500.
+Second year students may borrow up to \$6,500 per year, with a \$4,500 subsidized limit.
+Independent students can borrow up to an additional \$4,000 in unsubsidized loans, for a maximum amount of \$9,500 for freshmen and \$10,500 for sophomores, if eligible.
+Repayment begins six months after the borrower ceases at least half-time enrollment.
+Interest is not charged on Subsidized Loans until the borrower ceases to be at least a half-time student.
+Interest accrues on Unsubsidized Loans from the time the loan is disbursed until it is paid in full.